-A good solution is to create these separate folders on the top level of your system drive:
+It's also possible to create custom VST folders.
+For the following tutorial we'll create these separate, custom folders on the top level of the system drive:

 In this example, you would set the VST Plug-In Custom Folder to C:\VST_plugins_64 in your 64-bit version of Live.
 The custom folder can be set in Live's File/Folder Preferences.

-Finally, as jBridge requires the plug-in host to be running with administrator rights, let's enable this for Live (in this example, a Live 9 Beta is used):
+Finally, as jBridge requires the plug-in host to be running with administrator rights, let's enable this for Live:

-- Navigate to the Ableton Live 9 Beta.exe.
+- Navigate to the Ableton Live 9.exe.
 By default, it is stored under C:\ProgramData\Ableton\Live 9 Beta\Program.

-- Right-click Ableton Live 9 Beta.exe to open the context menu and select Properties.
+- Right-click Ableton Live 9.exe to open the context menu and select Properties.

 - Show the Compatibility tab and, under Privilege Level, check Run this program as an administrator.